No one understands the challenges of marketing on a shoestring budget quite like a non-profit.

-Kat Krieger, National Director of the Jefferson Awards Foundation, talked about target marketing by saying, “Using the intelligence gathered on website visitors, media partners and event registrants, we succeeded in tailoring our outreach based on specific behaviors and actions, across a base of more than 35,000 contacts.
+Kat Krieger, National Director of the Multiplying Good, talked about target marketing by saying, “Using the intelligence gathered on website visitors, media partners and event registrants, we succeeded in tailoring our outreach based on specific behaviors and actions, across a base of more than 35,000 contacts.

 Subsequently, we were able to continue strategically engaging and nurturing key stakeholders, and continue building more consistent relationships in the long term.”

 Bottom line: If you treat your non profit like a business, you’ll be able to generate money like a business.
 Otherwise, you’ve just got a well-meaning hobby.

 2: Getting People to Part With Their Money

 All businesses have a challenge getting people to part with their money, but this is especially true for non-profits.

 In a for profit business, people are exchanging their hard earned money for a tangible product or service that they want or need.

 When people donate their money to a non-profit, the gratification isn’t as tangible.